Saute RL: Almost Surely Safe Reinforcement Learning Using State Augmentation: Conclusion

-Saute RL does not currently address the problem of constraint violation during training, which is still a major problem in safe RL.
-However, the combination of Saute RL and methods for addressing such problem could be an interesting direction of future work as well.
-After all the cost-to-go in Saute RL does incorporate potential safety violations and this information can potentially be used for safe training.
+Saut\'e RL does not currently address the problem of constraint violation during training, which is still a major problem in safe RL.
+However, the combination of Saut\'e RL and methods for addressing such a problem could be an interesting direction for future work as well.
+After all, the cost-to-go in Saut\'e RL does incorporate potential safety violations and this information can potentially be used for safe training.

-\textbf{Future Work.} Besides addressing the limitations, it would be interesting to extend our approach to model-based algorithms applicable to high-dimensional systems including PlaNet~\cite{hafner2019dream}, Dreamer~\cite{hafner2019dream}, Stochastic Latent Actor Critic~\cite{lee2020stochastic} etc.
+\textbf{Future Work.} Besides addressing the limitations, it would be interesting to extend our approach to model-based algorithms applicable to high-dimensional environments including PlaNet~\cite{hafner2019dream}, Dreamer~\cite{hafner2019dream}, Stochastic Latent Actor Critic~\cite{lee2020stochastic} etc. Furthermore, it would be interesting to evaluate the effect of safety state augmentation on average and CVaR constrained problems.

 {A\arabic{thm}} {A\arabic{defn}} {A\arabic{prop}} {A\arabic{lem}} {A\arabic{section}}